-- Fitting an alarm,
+- Fitting an alarm and security lights

 1. Choose the Location Carefully

 2. Replace the Lock (and invest in security locks)

 3. Replace the Door Hinge

 What you can do is to replace the screws with longer ones than the factory defaults.
-You could also countersink a larger hole and install nuts and bolts and superglue the nut to the bolt on the inside of the door to toughen them up.
+You could also countersink a larger hole and install nuts and bolts.
+Superglue the nut to the bolt on the inside of the door to toughen them up.

 4. Anchor the Shed

 You could also place breeze blocks inside to make it too heavy to lift.
 This will prevent your shed from blowing away on super windy days too!
+Double bubble.

 5. Fit an Alarm (or security cameras/security lights)

-6. Obscure Windows
+6. Obscure Windows/Windowless Sheds

-7. Lock Large Items Together
+7. Lock Large Garden Equipment Items Together

 8. Mark Your Belongings

-Still, it’s better to be safe than sorry, so should the unthinkable happen, you can improve your chances of being reunited with any stolen items by marking them with a security system.
+Still, it’s better to be safe than sorry.
+So should the unthinkable happen, you can improve your chances of being reunited with any stolen items by marking them with a security system.

 You could do this with something as simple as a UV pen that only shows up in UV light.
 Or, use tamper-proof security tags with your details on them.

 It’s true that our metal shed models do lend themselves to use as security sheds.
 They’re known for their durability and robust qualities, making them an ideal choice if you want a secure shed to store your valuable items.